Smoking Rates By Country 2020

 - Nauru (47.50%)

 - Serbia (41.65%)

 - Indonesia (39.90%)

 - Chile (38.00%)

 Kiribati has the highest smoking rates in the world of 52.40%.
 As with many other countries, smoking is lower among women than it is among men.
-More than 200 people die in Kiribati every day from tobacco-related causes.
+More than 200 people die in Kiribati each year from tobacco-related causes.

 Of the top five countries, three are in the Pacific Islands and two are in the Balkan region of Europe, following the previously mentioned trend.

 Below is a table with each country’s total smoking rate, male smoking rate, and female smoking rate.